OFFIS-DAI/mango_benchmark/scenario_setup/scenarios.md

 * $|C| \in [1, 10]$

 ## Evaluation
 In the first version of this benchmark, executions are compared by their total runtime.

+Notably, julia scenarios are run twice.
+Once by calling each scenario methods once before timing to remove any compilation time from the measurement and once including compilation times.
+Other than that, timing is done within each scenario script by the functions of the given language.